 Here in Ireland – there is no statutory sick pay.
 However – this will change from 2022.

-An employee has no right under employment law to be paid whilst on sick leave.
+An employee in Ireland has no legal right under employment law to be paid whilst on sick leave.
 It is at the discretion of employers to decide their own policy on sick pay and sick leave, subject to the employee’s contract or terms of employment.

 But – the government do pay Illness Benefit to most people who are off work sick – and some employers will top this up to the full wage for a specified period of time.

 Budget 2013 was expected to see the introduction of a Statutory Sick Pay scheme to make employers pay for the first four weeks of sick pay.
 But it never happened.
 Employers group IBEC claimed at the time that the introduction of a statutory sick pay scheme in Budget 2013 would have damaging consequences on growth and jobs.

 Update – May 2021